Logo Icon

 Answer: D

 Q6.
-Directions: In the following questions, there are four different words out which one is correctly spelt.
-Find the correctly spelt word as your answer.
+Directions: In the following questions, there are four words, one correctly spelt.
+Find the correct spelt word for your answer.

 • (a) ceremoneal